Algorithmic Data Minimization for Machine Learning over Internet-of-Things Data Streams: Evaluation

 \subsection{Tasks and Datasets}

 We selected 7 datasets to evaluate the approaches we introduced in earlier sections.
 In all these tasks, there are a primary model and a user-classification (threat) model.
 The primary model makes predictions on the actual task the user cares about, whereas the threat model aims to infer the individual behind each request.
 We use random forest models by default for both primary and threat models.
-Table~\ref{tab:dataset} summarizes the datasets we used in experiments.
+Table~\ref{tab:dataset} summarizes the datasets we used in experiments, and is sorted by the number of features.
 The number of classes refers to the possible outcomes of the primary model and the number of users means the possible outcomes of the threat model.
 Out of the number of features shown in Table~\ref{tab:dataset}, our algorithm selects a subset of them to reach a trade-off between the primary model accuracy and the threat model identifiability.

 \textbf{Network intrusion detection~\cite{cic-ids2017,iot23-dataset}.} CIC-IDS 2017 and Aposemat IoT-23 are two network traffic datasets for intrusion detection analysis.
-The label is binary (either benign or attack) but there are a lot of possible IP addresses.
+The features are network traffic statistics such as duration, number of packets, number of bytes, length of packets, etc. The labels are binary (either benign or attack) but there are many possible IP addresses.
 We group them into IP subnets and use them as a proxy of users.
-Our goal is to select features that are predictive for the intrusion detection task with least IP leakage.
+Our goal is to select features that are predictive for the intrusion detection task with the least IP leakage.

 \textbf{Automated device-type identification for IoT~\cite{miettinen2017iot}.} IoT Sentinel is a networking dataset for IoT device-type identification.
-Compared to CIC-IDS 2017, fewer number of features were collected but more possible classes are expected.
-Consequently, the accuracy of the primary model is not as promising as the CIC-IDS 2017 dataset.
+Its features are primarily derived from network headers and protocol metadata across all OSI layers, including protocol types, IP options, port usage, and packet sizes.
+Each sample is labeled with a specific device type, such as Hue Switch or TP-Link Plug.
+Compared to CIC-IDS 2017, IoT Sentinel includes fewer features but encompasses a broader range of device classes.
+As a result, the primary model achieves lower accuracy than models trained on CIC-IDS 2017.

 \textbf{Sensor-based human activity recognition~\cite{opportunity-dataset}.} Opportunity is a sensor-based dataset for human activity recognition.
 We use locomotion prediction (sit, walk, stand, lie) as the primary model and user prediction as the threat model.